 Although meditation or mindfulness will not directly help you burn more calories, they will help you lose weight by redirecting your brain and Qi (body energy) towards your fitness goals.

-Concluding Thoughts on the Benefits of Traditional Chinese Medicine for Weight Loss
+Concluding Thoughts – Benefits of Traditional Chinese Medicine for Weight Loss

 As you can see, there are a variety of ways in which Traditional Chinese Medicine can help you lose weight.